What is Online Education?

-As an online student, you will need a reliable, up-to-date computer and fast internet connection.
-You may also need other related items, such as a printer, web cam and headset, flash drive or other software or tools related to your field of study.
+As an online student, you will need a reliable, up-to-date computer and a fast internet connection.
+You may also need other related items, such as a printer, webcam, and headset, flash drive, or other software or tools related to your field of study.
 Check the school’s website to see their specific requirements.

 Overall there are more advantages than disadvantages when it comes to taking college classes online, but it’s important to understand the key differences in order to make the right choice for you.